nickfargo/omicron/README.md

 * `all` : Includes `source` properties with `undefined` or `NIL` values.

-* `delta` : Returns a **delta** object that records the changes made to `subject`.
-If multiple `source` operands are provided, an array of deltas is returned.
-The delta can be used to store history information; immediately applying a returned delta array in reverse order using `edit('deep', subject, ...)` reverts `subject` to its original state (see example below).
+* `delta` : Returns an **anti-delta** object reflecting the changes made to `subject`, or if multiple `source` operands are provided, an array of anti-deltas.
+The anti-delta is comprised of those properties of `subject` displaced by the `edit` operation, along with keys that did not exist on `subject` prior to the `edit` operation.
+This can be used to record a relativistic history for an object: immediately applying a returned anti-delta array in reverse order using `edit('deep', subject, ...)` reverts `subject` to its original condition (see example below).

 * `immutable` : Leaves `subject` unchanged.
-Useful when idempotence is desirable, such as when accompanied by the `delta` and `absolute` flags to produce a “diff” object.
+Useful, for example, when accompanied by the `delta` and `absolute` flags to produce a “diff” object.

 * `absolute` : Processes against all properties in `subject` for each `source`, including those not contained in `source`.